lupyuen/lupyuen.github.io/src/prtarget.md

       console.log({ prLabels });
 ```

-Arch Label: More complicated.
-See the Appendix...
+Which becomes the __Size Label__ for the PR, like _"Size: XS"_.

+We also have __Arch Labels__ for the PR, like _"Arch: risc-v"_.
+This is how we compute them...

-TODO: Appendix
+- TODO: Appendix

+We have compued the Size Label and Arch Labels.
 Now we stash the PR Labels safely...

 TODO: Pic of Upload the PR Labels